alan-turing-institute/learningmachines/doc/ethics/application.md

 ### The sources of the data, e.g. the datasets that will be used, who they were created by, where they are accessible from

-We proposed to obtain datasets from the Surveillance, Epidemiology, and End Results (SEER) Program.
+We propose to obtain datasets from the Surveillance, Epidemiology, and End Results (SEER) Program.
 The SEER program provides information on cancer statistics in an effort to reduce the cancer burden among the U.S. population.
 SEER is supported by the Surveillance Research Program (SRP) in NCI's Division of Cancer Control and Population Sciences (DCCPS).

 We have identified SEER as the source for data as one of its goals are as below: